Two-Chapter Excerpt from Erik's Revelation

 More screams filled the air as Erik raced across the muddy path, his boots slipping.
 He hadn’t thought that he’d needed crampons to go horse hunting.

 He was fast, but not faster than a horse.
-Still, he was closer than the horse was to the boy.
+But he was closer to the boy than the horse was.
 His mind struggled only for a second over the emergency at hand.

 Try to stop the horse or grab the boy?